valyrxyz/valyr-hub/CONTRIBUTING.md

 ## 📄 License

-By contributing to OpenvApps, you agree that your contributions will be licensed under the MIT License.
+By contributing to Valyr, you agree that your contributions will be licensed under the MIT License.

 ## 🙏 Recognition